 Below is important information about the public policy, rules, and economic reasons that affect your ability to go solar here in New Mexico:

 A Renewables Portfolio Standard (“RPS”) requires utilities in the state to eventually source at least a certain percentage of their electricity from clean, renewable sources like solar panels.
 New Mexico has one of the best RPS laws in the country, aiming for 100% renewable energy by 2045.
 The state joins a few others at the top of our rankings, all of which are aiming for the 100% standard, but each with their own way of getting there.

 The New Mexico RPS is critical to strong renewable energy policy.
 Utility companies aren't really all that gung-ho about you producing your own power.
 After all, it costs them money when you use less of their electricity.
 They also don’t naturally want to give you big payments for energy you're feeding back into the grid.
-The main reason the utilities are aiding your transition to lower electric bills and offering you incentives to put solar on your roof is because the state forces them to.
+The main reason the utilities are aiding your transition to lower utility bills and offering you incentives to put solar on your roof is because the state forces them to.
 If the utilities don't hit their RPS numbers, they have to pay large fees back to the state.

 4% by 2020